shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 };
 ```

-Now trigger the fetchAllPosts function when the user login with Phantom wallet.
+Now trigger the fetchAllPosts function when the user login with the Phantom wallet.

 ```js
 const [posts, setPosts] = useState([]);